• Cayo Romano

 • Being met at the airport in Havana

-• All transfers inside Cuba as per program below
+• All transfers inside Cuba as per program above

-• 6 nights at Playa Larga Hotel (dbl occupancy) full board
+• 7 nights at Playa Larga Hotel in a single occupancy room

-• 5 days of guided fishing (single occupancy in boat)
+• 6 days of guided fishing (single occupancy in skiff)

 • Cuban sport fishing license